RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 # Amber_Heard_Influence_Effects_Fixers
-Influence Effects & Hollywood Fixers on Amber Heard, 3rd Parties, Society, Organizations, Experts, Witnesses
+<b>Influence Effects & Hollywood Fixers on Amber Heard, 3rd Parties, Society, Organizations, Experts, Witnesses
-<br> -- Open-Source Documents -- Amici Organizations Filings, Official Records, & Unseen Information
+<br> -- Open-Source Documents -- Amici Organizations Filings, Official Records, & Unseen Information</b>

 <b><a href="https://github.com/RescueSocialTech/Amber_Heard_Influence_Operations/blob/main/101722%20order%20-%20grant%20writ%20of%20mandamus%20-%201176-22-4.pdf">Official Records of the Case were Opened in October 2022 to 3rd Parties with a Mandamus</a> Order from the Court of Appeals Judges which is an essential part of due process and Legal Rights.</b>